oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ### Analytical Approach
 This project followed an analytical approach to investigate whether average annual salaries keep pace with the cost of living across countries.
 Rather than testing a predefined hypothesis, the analysis explored relationships among Salary, living costs, and purchasing power to identify patterns in global affordability.

-The initial assumption was that countries with higher salaries would also achieve higher Salary-to-Cost Ratios, as greater earnings were expected to offset higher living costs.
+The initial assumption was that countries with higher salaries would also achieve higher Salary Value Score (SVS), as greater earnings were expected to offset higher living costs.
 Conversely, countries with lower salaries and higher living costs were expected to produce lower Salary-to-Cost Ratios.

-The second assumption was that countries with a higher local Purchasing Power Index would also achieve higher Salary-to-Cost Ratios, as stronger purchasing power was expected to reflect greater affordability.
+The second assumption was that countries with a higher local Purchasing Power Index would also achieve a higher Salary Value Score (SVS), as stronger purchasing power was expected to reflect greater affordability.

 ### Key Metrics Defined